 Aged Care Dietitian

-Anne has an appreciation for the complexities of the aged care industry and understanding of the needs of the older person.
+Anne Clark is both an aged care dietitian and part of the Lantern Alliance Epicure team.
+Through these roles, Anne has an appreciation for the complexities of the aged care food and nutrition system and understanding of the needs of the older person.
 She is passionate about improving their quality of life through her knowledge of the aging process, chronic conditions and nutritional needs of the older person.

 Dietitian